CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Technical Articles - Python (EN)

 # How to Create and Activate a Python Virtual Environment (Without Losing Your Mind)

 Python virtual environments are a foundational tool for managing dependencies and isolating projects.
 They help prevent version conflicts, keep your system Python clean, and make projects reproducible across machines and teams.

-Despite their importance, virtual environments are a common source of confusion—especially for developers new to Python or those switching between operating systems.
 This guide walks through the core concepts and the most common workflows in a practical, minimal way.

 ## What Is a Python Virtual Environment?

-A virtual environment is an isolated directory that contains its own Python interpreter and set of installed packages.
-When activated, it ensures that any packages you install or run apply only to that environment, not to the global system.
+It is an isolated directory that contains its own Python interpreter and set of installed packages.
+When activated, any packages you install or apply work in your machine and not to the global system.

 This isolation is critical when:
 * working on multiple projects with different dependency versions
 * collaborating with other developers
 * deploying or packaging applications

-In short, virtual environments help ensure that “it works on my machine” means something.

 ## Prerequisites

-Before creating a virtual environment, verify that Python is installed:
+First, verify that Python is installed:

 ```bash
 python --version